SonarSource/eslint-plugin-sonarjs/README.md

 ## Available Configurations

-This plugin provides only `recommended` configuration.
-Almost all rules are activated in this profile with a few exceptions (check `disabled` tag in the rules list). `recommended` configuration activates rules with `error` severity.
+This plugin provides only a `recommended` configuration.
+Almost all rules are activated in this profile with a few exceptions (check the `disabled` tag in the rules list).
+The `recommended` configuration activates rules with `error` severity.

 ## ESLint and Sonar

 This plugin exposes to ESLint users a subset of JS/TS rules from Sonar-* products (aka [SonarJS](https://github.com/SonarSource/SonarJS)).
-We extracted the rules which are not available in ESLint core or other ESLint plugins to be beneficial for ESLint community.
+We extracted the rules that are not available in ESLint core or other ESLint plugins to be beneficial for the ESLint community.

-If you are a [SonarQube](https://www.sonarqube.org) or [SonarCloud](https://sonarcloud.io) user, to lint your code locally, we suggest to use [SonarLint](https://www.sonarlint.org) IDE extension (available for VSCode, JetBrains IDEs and Eclipse).
+If you are a [SonarQube](https://www.sonarqube.org) or [SonarCloud](https://sonarcloud.io) user, to lint your code locally, we suggest using [SonarLint](https://www.sonarlint.org) IDE extension (available for VSCode, JetBrains IDEs and Eclipse).
 You can connect SonarLint to your SonarQube/SonarCloud project to synchronize rules configuration, issue statuses, etc.

 ## Contributing

-You want to participate in the development of the project?
+Do you want to participate in the development of the project?
 Have a look at our [contributing](./docs/CONTRIBUTING.md) guide!